DeuxHuitHuit/frontend_localisation/README.markdown

 Offers a frontend localisation mechanism using XML files.

 * Version: 0.1 beta
-* Build Date: 2011-10-22
+* Build Date: 2011-10-24
 * Authors:
 	- [Xander Group](http://www.xandergroup.ro)
 	- Vlad Ghita
 * Requirements:
 	- Symphony 2.2 or above
 	- At least one frontend language driver.
-See **Supported Language Drivers** in **Frontend Language** section.
+See **Adding a Language Driver** in **4.1 Frontend Language** section.
 	- Extension [Language Redirect](https://github.com/klaftertief/language_redirect) by Jonas Coch, at least version 1.0.2.

 Thank you all other Symphony & Extensions developers for your inspirational work.

-## Synopsis ##
+## 1 Synopsis ##

 Frontend localisation in Symphony (and other systems) implies coverage of two problems:<br />
 1. Frontend language detection and (optional) redirect mechanism.<br />
 2. Translation mechanism of static text, whether it's a few words long or a few paragraphs.<br />

 For problem 1, there are a few extensions that provide this functionality, but there is a lack of unified approach.
 This extension is decoupled from any of these drivers and provides a mechanism to associate it with them.
-More details in **Frontend Language** section.<br />
+More details in **4.1 Frontend Language** section.<br />
 For problem 2, this extension offers a translation mechanism using XML files.
-More details in **Translation Manager** section.
+More details in **4.2 Translation Manager** section.

-## Features ##
+## 2 Features ##
 For site builders:

 * allows association of Pages to Translation files and vice-versa.